VikParuchuri/boston-python-ml/index.md

 ## Meta-features

 * We may also wish to extract higher-level features, such as number of spelling errors, number of grammar errors, etc.
-* Meta-features preserve information.
+* Preserve information.
   * If we are lowercasing everything, a "number of spelling errors" feature will capture some of the original information.
-* Can also extract and condense information.
+* Condense and extract information.
   * Several columns with capitalized words will contain a lot of word-specific information (including whether or not the word is capitalized), but making a feature "number of capitalizations" will condense all of that information.
   * If one of the criteria for whether or not an essay is good is whether or not the student has a synonym for "sun", a meta-feature could extract all possible synonyms and condense them into a count.